ethyca/fides/docs/fides/docs/fides_objects/object_types.md

 ## Privacy Classifiers

 Fides uses four classifiers for describing how systems use privacy data, and for describing what privacy data can be used in what ways.
-All of these types are initially populated within the server but are extensible with custom values.
 All of these types support organization into hierarchical trees.

 ### Data Category